Microplastics and human health: Routes of exposure and bioaccumulation

-The major pathways of human exposure to micro- and nanoplastics (MNPs) are ingestion, inhalation, and dermal contact, with bioaccumulation varying based on particle size, composition, and physicochemical characteristics.
+The major pathways of human exposure to MNPs are inhalation, ingestion and dermal contact, with bioaccumulation varying based on particle size, composition, and physicochemical characteristics.
 Research suggests that MNPs above 150 μm typically remain confined to tissues and do not enter systemic circulation, whereas particles below 200 nm can breach cellular and tissue barriers, potentially reaching the bloodstream and other organs.
 This diversity in bioaccumulation pathways underscores the widespread yet nuanced risks of MNP exposure to human health.